-Tom Renfield can see ghosts—not exactly a talent you’d go bragging about unless you want to get locked up in the loony bin.
+Tom Renfield can see ghosts—not exactly a talent you’d go bragging about.
 But when Laura Bolte gets into his cab one day, he realizes his supernatural gifts stretch much further than communicating with the dead, and Laura needs his help.
 Though Laura’s family of witches is a bit dysfunctional and strange, they’d still be great fun to spend the holidays with.
 The first in Ray Bradbury Award-winning author’s Chapel Hollow series, The Thread That Binds the Bones is a family story with a healthy dose of reality.

 Sister Light, Sister Dark

 Fans of Arya Stark and Ygritte from Game of Thrones will revel in this tale of two warrior sisters, one light and one dark.
 The legend foretold of Jenna, a child who was orphaned three times before she came under the protection of a group of women who worship the goddess Alta.
 Or was it her sister, the other, Skada, whose birth the prophecy foretold?
 Either way, the two sisters must work together to save the world from apocalypse (and we wouldn’t mind helping).

 The Buckets may be poor, but in our opinion, they’ve already got the golden ticket—hearts of gold that teach their son (and grandson) Charlie what really matters in life.
 Lucky for Charlie, because when he does reach the end of the challenges in Willy Wonka’s Chocolate Factory, he wins the ultimate prize: Wonka’s trust.
 The grandparents are truly the heart and soul of this family…and literally share a single bed between the four of them.